US set for deeply controversial Jerusalem embassy move - Journal du Cameroun

 Those strikes came after rocket fire toward Israeli forces in the occupied Golan Heights that Israel blamed on Iran.

-The Trump administration has vowed to restart the moribund Middle East peace process but the embassy move has inflamed feelings across the globe.
+The Trump administration has vowed to restart the moribund Middle East peace process but the embassy move has inflamed feelings.

-Trump “was clear and explicit, and he revealed the true face of the modern Crusade, where standing down and appeasement does not work with them, but only resistance through the call and jihad,” Zawahiri said, according to a transcript provided by the SITE monitoring agency.

-Monday’s inauguration ceremony at 4:00 pm (1300 GMT) will include some 800 guests — though Trump himself will not attend — at what until now had been a US consulate building in Jerusalem.
+Monday’s inauguration ceremony at 4:00 pm (1300 GMT) will include around 800 guests — though not Trump himself — at what until now had been a US consulate building in Jerusalem.

 US Deputy Secretary of State John Sullivan will lead the Washington delegation that includes Trump’s daughter Ivanka and her husband Jared Kushner, both White House aides, as well as Treasury Secretary Steven Mnuchin.